nothke/shakedown-docs/modding.md

 ## Car

-Right now, only one car is loaded and hardcoded to `spec17.gltf`, open it to see  the objects within.
+Right now, only one car is loaded and hardcoded to `spec17.gltf`.
+It's easiest to just open it in blender to see the objects within.
 Custom objects must retain the same names as they are loaded by name:

 * `spec17_body` - the rendered body
 * `spec17_hull` - used for convex mesh collider